rerupp/weather/python/README.md

 This led me to see if there was a way to look at weather history for locations and graph temperature trends across the years.
 I started out using simple scripts to call the rest services, store data, and create the files that were imported into Excel.
-It quickly got out of control and led to the original GUI.
+It quickly got out of control and led to the first generation of weather data.
+The implementation was a full stack application that including both frontend and backend.

+Several years later Rust caught my attention.
+In order to explore Rust I decided
+to create a port the Python backend and CLI into Rust.
+Performance of the Rust backend was many times faster than the Python version which led me to explore how the Python frontend ecosystem could be used with the Rust backend.
+Thats when I found `PyO3` which has led to the current Python frontends.

+## Overview

+The Python frontends do not directly interact with the historical weather data storage.
+Instead the frontends use a `PyO3` based API to access and update the historical weather data.
+The [py_lib](../rust/weather/py_lib/README.md) project within the Rust `weather` workspace defines the API.
+Using `maturin` a `py_weather_lib` package can be created that contains the Python weather data API.

 ### Current state of the GUI
 The current GUI is mostly a port of the original implementation.
-The biggest difference is it does not implement the backend data store.
-Instead it uses the `PyO3` bindings to call the `Rust` backend which reads and writes weather data history.
+The Python code that was used to access weather data storage has been replaced `py_weather_lib`.

-It currently lacks functionality to graph weather history for multiple locations.
-This will be added in a future release.
+Historical weather data can be added, reports generated, and graphs created.
+Currently the graphing implementation lacks the ability to graph weather history for multiple locations.

 ### Current state of the TUI
-The current TUI can only view weather data history at this point.
-It is the result of using the `textual` framework for about a month.
-I'm pretty pleased with the framework.
-It is intuitive, has a rich set of widgets, and has a nice modern look.
-Startup time seems slow to me but once up and running it is fine.
+The TUI is built using the `textual` framework.
+It has functionality to add and report historical weather data.
+The plan is to expand the TUI to help with bootstrapping the weather data storage and add graphing functionality.

 ## Installation
 I have mostly been developing with Windows 11 so installation will be based on that